Seeed-Studio/wiki-documents/docs/ReSpeaker_Core_v2.0.md

 ![](https://github.com/SeeedDocument/Respeaker_V2/raw/master/img/userbutton.png)

-Q5: The computer can not recognize the ReSpeaker Core v2.0, driver problem?
+**Q7: The computer can not recognize the ReSpeaker Core v2.0, driver problem?**

 ![](https://github.com/SeeedDocument/Respeaker_V2/raw/master/img/CDC_Driver.png)

-**A5:** This may happen when you connect the ReSpeaker Core v2.0 with you computer via OTG or UART.
+**A7:** This may happen when you connect the ReSpeaker Core v2.0 with you computer via OTG or UART.
 This is because the CDC Serial driver has a conflict with other OTG driver.
 Please uninstall the conflicted driver and connect the ReSpeaker Core v2.0 again.

-Q6: What if I want to use the external antenna?
+**Q8: What if I want to use the external antenna?**

-**A6:** The ReSpeaker Core v2.0 use **AP6212** to provide both WiFi and Bluetooth, they share the same antenna.
+**A8:** The ReSpeaker Core v2.0 use **AP6212** to provide both WiFi and Bluetooth, they share the same antenna.
 Instead of the on-board antenna, you can use an external antenna.
 To do so, you need to remove one resistance and solder it on the new pads, as shown below：